 License Renewal Fee Deferrals

-Businesses with state commercial cannabis licenses expiring between now and the end of June 30, 2020 may request 60-day deferrals of their license fee payments.
+Businesses with state commercial cannabis licenses expiring between July 1, 2020 and August 31, 2020 may request 60-day deferrals of their license fee payments.

 The license fee deferrals are intended to provide immediate financial assistance to state cannabis licensees impacted by COVID-19.
 Though deemed an "essential business" under Executive Order N-33-20, the cannabis industry is excluded from federal or banking-dependent assistance for small businesses, due to cannabis' status as a Schedule I controlled substance.

-Licensee fee deferrals may be requested by any licensee expiring between now through June 30, 2020.
+Licensee fee deferrals may be requested for any license expiring between July 1, 2020 and August 31, 2020.
 With a deferral, the license fee will be due 60 days from the date of the license expiration.
 Refunds will not be given for fees that have already been paid.

 Any questions regarding license fee deferrals may be submitted to BCC@dca.ca.gov.